Daryl Beattie

-Daryl Glen Beattie (born 26 September 1970 in Charleville, Queensland, Australia) is a former Grand Prix solo motorcycle road racer.
+Daryl Glen Beattie (born 26 September 1970) is an Australian former motorcycle racer.

 Motorsport career

 Beattie posted several good results at the beginning of the 1992 500cc Grand Prix season then teamed up with Wayne Gardner to win the prestigious Suzuka 8 Hours endurance race in Japan.
 His performance earned him a place on the Honda factory team alongside fellow Australian Mick Doohan for the 1993 season.
 He won his first Grand Prix that year at the German Grand Prix at Hockenheimring and finished the season in a promising third place behind Kevin Schwantz and Wayne Rainey.
 After the season, he was inexplicably released by the Honda team.

 Beattie had a lackluster season in 1994 on a Team Roberts Marlboro Yamaha.
 During the 1994 season at the French Le Mans circuit, he crashed and lost all the toes from one foot after his foot was caught between the chain and rear sprocket.
 He had his best year in 1995 with the Suzuki factory team, leading the championship for the first part of the season before his crash at Assen allowed Doohan to win the championship with Beattie finishing in second, 33 points behind Doohan.

 Beattie's career took a blow in 1996 when he crashed in pre-season testing and suffered serious head injuries.
 He returned only to suffer another crash at the fourth race of the season in Spain.
 He then crashed again at the sixth round in France.
 He struggled through the 1997 season but never regained his previous form and announced his retirement from competitive racing at the end of the season.

 In 2002, Beattie took up V8 Supercar racing in Imrie Motor Sport's Holden VX Commodore VX at the Queensland 500 and Bathurst 1000.
 He placed 25th at Queensland Raceway and did not finish at Bathurst.